rtmigo/bisection_dart/README.md

 .

 The only difference is that this library does not accept negative values of the `hi` argument.
-If the value is negative, an exception will be thrown.
+If `hi` value is negative, an exception will be thrown.
 In the case of Python, a rather mysterious value would be returned.